Cognexa/cxflow-examples/mnist_mlp/README.md

-# MNIST hand-written digits recognition
+# MNIST Hand-written Digits Recognition
 This is simple **cxflow-tensorflow** implementation of MLP neural network for hand-written character recognition.